-You may play sports only rarely, play a sport on a regular basis, or play a sport at a competitive level.
-No matter how involved you are in a sport, consider these questions before returning to your sport after a back injury:
+You may play sports rarely, play sports on a regular basis, or play a sport at a competitive level.
+No matter how involved you are, consider these questions before returning to any sport after a back injury.

 Doing any activity over too long a period can cause injury.
 Activities that involve contact, heavy or repetitive lifting, or twisting (especially when moving or at high-speed) can also cause injury.